 Note: This article was written in the early 1980's.
-Today the racial context is completely different, but it is still a very relevant article.
+Today much has changed, but this classic article is still a very relevant.

 A VISITOR'S GUIDE TO SOUTH AFRICAN ENGLISH